-LESLIE: Jack in Delaware is on the line with a mysterious odor coming from who knows where.
+LESLIE: Jack in Delaware is on the line with a mysterious odor coming from who knows where and wants to know how repair concrete surface.
 What’s going on?

 JACK: Got a sidewalk in front of my house that’s been there for probably since the 50s.
 And it’s really steep and I couldn’t get my trailer in and out, so I had them come dig it out.
 And I’ve got up to my – oh, into my property, about another 9 or 10 feet past the sidewalk, I’ve got in new concrete.